 Note that Watts combines two aspects which are not equivalent in the case of three-mode data.
-The first one is: how many of the possible edges around a node do actually occur, i. e., does the neighborhood of the given vertex approach a clique?
-The second aspect is that of neighbors of a given node being connected themselves.
+The first one is: how many of the possible edges around a node do actually occur, i. e. does the neighborhood of the given vertex approach a clique?
+On the other hand, the second aspect is that of neighbors of a given node being connected themselves.